Facts About Oklahoma Common Law Marriage

 Oklahoma is among the few states that still recognize common law marriage, but it is a complicated issue that is not always easy to explain, except to say that just living together for a long time is not enough.
 The reality is that two people can live together for decades, but they are not considered to be married unless certain circumstances are met.

-If you are involved in a committed relationship and you need clear legal guidance about your status, our Oklahoma City attorneys at the Taylor Law Firm, PLLC can help.
+If you are involved in a committed relationship and you need clear legal guidance about your status, contact me, Oklahoma City attorney Kevin Taylor.
+I can help.

 If You Think You Are Married, Then You May Be

 One of the primary standards for determining common law marriage is whether you agreed to assume a marital relationship and held out to the public that you were married.
 If, for example, you were living with a significant other for a decade, but you made it clear to friends and family that you were not married, then you cannot prove a common law marriage.
 On the other hand, if you did represent yourselves to friends and family as being married, you may be able to prove a common law marriage so long as the relationship was exclusive.
 Filing joint income tax returns and carrying the other party as a dependent for health insurance purposes can also be used to prove a common law marriage.